V-31: Fee Waiver Policy

 - Fees may be charged in grades K-6 for programs, activities or supplies required for activities that take place outside of the regular school day so long as the programs or activities are optional and do not affect students’ grades.
 Fees for elementary school activities outside of the regular school day must be approved, listed and subject to waiver in the same manner as secondary school fees.

-- No fee shall be charged or assessed in connection with any class unless the fee has been set and approved by the Board and notice given as required in R277-407-6.
+- No fee shall be charge or assessed in connection with any class unless the fee has been set and approved by the Board and notice given as required in R277-407-6.

 - Textbook fees shall be waived for fee waiver eligible students.